13 Atmospheric Properties

 Summary of ISA Properties at MSL

-Values of the ISA properties at standard MSL conditions are helpful to have on hand, and these are given in the table below.
+Values of the ISA properties at standard MSL conditions are helpful to have on hand and are given in the table below.

 Table of ISA Properties at MSL.